Parent’s Guide to Daylight Savings Time

 In addition to a consistent bedtime routine, here are some healthy sleep habits to consider for everyone in your family:

-How to Prepare your Child for Daylight Savings Times
+How to Prepare your Child for DST

 Now for some more specific advice on how to successfully adjust your family to Daylight Savings Time.
 Remember that there is no one-size-fits all, and that some of the tips below might not make sense for exactly your family or circumstances.

 For four days prior to daylight savings time, try to put your child(ren) to bed 15 minutes earlier than usual each day.
 Work gradually towards achieving an earlier bedtime each day, by 15 minutes on the first day, 30 minutes on the second, 45 minutes on the third, and finally a full hour on the day of daylight savings time.
 In this way, your child(ren) will transition more smoothly to Daylight Savings Time, and the time difference will be easier.
+When setting the clocks back, simply do the reverse, going to bed a little later each day.

-Explain Daylight Savings Time
+How to Explain Daylight Savings Time to a Child

 Depending on the age of your child, you might also make things easier for them by explaining the very concept of daylight savings time: